+Kevin Durant says he's one of the Nets players who tested positive for coronavirus

-4 Brooklyn Nets players test positive for coronavirus
+Kevin Durant said Tuesday he was one of the Brooklyn Nets players who tested positive for coronavirus.

+“Everyone be careful, take care of yourself and quarantine.
+We're going to get through this,” he said.

+Durant told The Athletic he hasn't had symptoms and was just among the four who tested positive for the virus.

-Four Brooklyn Nets players have tested positive for the coronavirus, the team announced Tuesday.
+Brooklyn announced that four players had tested positive for the virus.
 The team didn’t identify which players had tested positive, only noting that three are asymptomatic and one player is exhibiting symptoms.
 The team said each player is isolated and under the care of a team doctors.

 KEVIN DURANT'S RETURN UNREALISTIC EVEN AFTER NBA'S CORONAVIRUS SUSPENSION, AGENT SAYS